Slice29/slice-casino/README.md

 * the mathematical relevance of the size of the grid and paylines in regards to actual payout

 ## Plans for the future

-* expanding the application so that it's a 3x5 grid

 * implementing a functional Gamble system after a win